muhdhuz/RNNControl/README.md

 **Files**
 * main.ipynb: for training and saving model (an RNN)
 * explore_generation.ipynb: to do cool stuff i.e. audio synthesis with the trained model
+* model: pre-trained models can be found here

 **Dependencies**
 * pytorch 0.4.0